Denise Pearson: After Five Star

 Pearson's first ever solo album, Imprint, was released in June 2014 and features input from US producer Wayne Gerard.

 Pearson toured the UK throughout 2015 with her siblings Stedman, Doris and Delroy performing at 1980s revival gigs.

 Pearson appeared as a guest vocalist on the New Year's Day edition of Top of the Pops in 2016, performing to Sigala's number one hit "Easy Love".

 Pearson sat as a member of the UK jury for the Eurovision Song Contest 2022.

+9 August 2023 saw the release of new single Forever Young featuring new versions of System Addict & Rain Or Shine produced by 7th Heaven.
+Forever Young is the first single from forthcoming 2nd album "Free-Queen-See" due Spring/Summer 2024.

+12 August 2023 Deniece performed a 40th Anniversary show at Pizza Express Live Holborn, with a second show 30 September 2023.

 Personal life

-After moving to California in the United States with her family in the early 1990s, Pearson married a car mechanic, becoming Denise Saneinia.
+After moving to California in the United States with her family in the early 1990s, Pearson married, becoming Denise Saneinia.
 Despite divorcing in the late 1990s, she has kept this name for her subsequent songwriting credits, but still performs under the name Denise Pearson.
-In 1994 she gave birth to a son, Karan Saneinia Jr, followed by a daughter, Hassa Alexis Saneinia, a year later.
+In 1994 she gave birth to a son followed by a daughter a year later.
 Pearson moved back to the UK with her children in 2005.